“Glorious. A dream event.” - Country Living

-We are thrilled that this year’s Garden Museum Literary Festival will be at Houghton Hall and Gardens in Norfolk, hosted by The Marquess and Marchioness of Cholmondeley, on Friday 21 and Saturday 22 June.
+The Garden Museum is thrilled to announce that this year’s Garden Museum Literary Festival will take place at Houghton Hall & Gardens in Norfolk, hosted by The Marquess and Marchioness of Cholmondeley, on Friday 21 and Saturday 22 June.

-Christopher Woodward, Director of the Garden Museum, gives a sense of what to expect in a magical midsummer of talks and conversations in one of Britain’s most enchanting private homes:
+Christopher Woodward, Director of the Garden Museum, gives a sense of what to expect during a magical midsummer weekend of talks and conversations at one of Britain’s most enchanting private homes:

 “Wherever this blissful young festival roams in the future it is certainly worth downing tools to follow it.”
 The Daily Telegraph

 Please Note: The Festival will be on a Friday and Saturday (not a Saturday and Sunday) as on these two days Houghton Hall & Gardens are closed.